Why Trading Account, Profit And Loss Statement, And Balance Sheet Are Important In Business

 • Decide whether to invest

-Role in Business Growth and Sustainability
+Role of Financial Statements in Business Growth

 • Expand safely

-• Avoid unnecessary debt
+• Avoid excessive debt

 • Survive economic challenges

-Imagine a shop owner:
+Consider a shop owner:

 • Track income sources

-• Manage advertising expenses
+• Monitor advertising expenses

-• Measure business profitability
+• Measure profitability

 Conclusion